 Saleema Nawaz's characters compel us, intrigue us, and delight us with their raw, complicated humanity, and her sentences sing in the gorgeous cadences of a writer who chooses every word with the utmost care.
 Heralded across Canada for the power and promise of her debut collection, Mother Superior, Nawaz proves with Bone and Bread that she is one of our most talented and unique storytellers.

-Winner of the Quebec Writers' Federation Paragraphe Hugh MacLennan Prize for Fiction 2013
+- Winner Quebec Writers' Federation Paragraphe Hugh MacLennan Prize for Fiction, 2013

 - Short-listed Quebec Writers' Federation Hugh MacLennan Prize for Fiction, 2013